 - Penalty Tracking – These positions include the penalty wrangler, the penalty tracker, the inside white board, and the lineup trackers.

 New NSOs learn their skills at league scrimmages and through additional training opportunities.
-As with skating officials, they may eventually have opportunities to officiate games throughout the region, and they also act as full, QCRG members.
+As with skating officials, they may eventually have opportunities to officiate games throughout the region, and they also act as full, QCRD members.

 How do I sign up?